Listen To The Beatles’ Final Live Concert — 51 Years Ago Today At San Francisco’s Candlestick Park [Audio]

 The Beatles, rock’s most popular and important band, ruled the music world for a relatively short period, just seven years, from their March 1963 debut LP Please, Please Me to their final album Let It Be which appeared in record stores on May 8, 1970 — about a month after Paul McCartney announced that The Beatles were no more in the liner notes to his own first solo album, McCartney.

-But out of those seven short but world-changing years, 1966 was perhaps the most tumultuous in the exciting career of the “Fab Four” from Liverpool, England.
+But out of those seven short but world-changing years, 1966 was perhaps the most tumultuous in the always-tumultuous career of the “Fab Four” from Liverpool, England.
 Though they recorded and, in early August, released what many critics and fans now consider their finest and most revolutionary album, Revolver, 1966 was dominated by an arduous and trouble-plagued world tour that ended 51 years ago today — August 29, 1966 — in San Francisco, California, when The Beatles performed in Candlestick Park, then home to the San Francisco Giants’ Major League Baseball team (the 49ers NFL football team would move in five years later).

 When they played that show, only the four Beatles themselves — McCartney, John Lennon, George Harrison, and Ringo Starr — knew a secret that would soon shock the world: the Candlestick tour stop would be the last time The Beatles would perform together as a band in an official, live concert.